sttrayno/Network-Automation-Serverless/README.md

 ## Packaging up our code

-One of the first idiosyncracies of using Lambda is how we package up our code, especially if you have library dependancies in Python
+One of the first idiosyncracies of using Lambda is how we package up our code, especially if you have library dependancies in Python which you need to package up with your code, in this example we have to do this for the requests module which isn't included in the Lambda python interpreter and has to be uploaded as a package.

-Hopefully you should have
+To begin, on your local machine navigate to the same directory as your main.py file, if you have cloned this repo that is under the directory 'code'.
+To get our libraries in a new, project-local package directory use the pip command with the --target option.

 ```bash
 pip install --target ./package requests
 cd package
 ```

+Now thats done, create a ZIP archive of the dependencies.

 ```bash
 zip -r9 ${OLDPWD}/function.zip .
 ```

+And add your function code to the archive also

 ```
 cd $OLDPWD
 zip -g function.zip lambda_function.py
 ```

-Now you have your function.zip archive, it's time to upload this to your Lambda function
+Now you have your function.zip archive, it's time to upload this to your Lambda function.
+But first lets create a Lambda function

 ## Building an API gateway